bpetrikovics/teamspeak3-music-control/README.md

 At this point, the TS client should appear in your VNC screen.
 Click through any license dialogs and then:

 * Create a bookmark for the server you want to connect to.
 You will refer to it by the server address later.
-* Settings->Playback and Capture: Playback/Capture mode: Pulseaudio, default device
+* Settings->Playback and Capture: set both Playback and Capture mode to Pulseaudio, leave device set to "Default"
 * Set capture mode to Voice Activation Detection, and set the threshold somewhere between -50 and -40
 * Unseleft Echo reduction
-* Under Advanced, unselect Remove background noise
+* Under Advanced, unselect Remove background noise (messes up music)

 And last, look at any .dist file under the MojoBot directory, rename them (remove the .dist extension) and customize the values/settings in them.